Rainfall Increases Threat Of Dengue Larvae Spread - UrduPoint

 Rainfall Increases Threat Of Dengue Larvae Spread

-The present spell of rains has increased the threat of dengue larvae breeding, which needs to be tackled on urgent basis as Met office has forecast more rain in the week

-RAWALPINDI, (UrduPoint / Pakistan Point News - 11th Jul, 2019 ) :The present spell of rains has increased the threat of dengue larvae breeding, which needs to be tackled on urgent basis as Met office has forecast more rain in the week.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 14th Jul, 2019 ) :The present spell of rains has increased the threat of dengue larvae breeding, which needs to be tackled on urgent basis as Met office has forecast more rain in coming days.

 He directed the officials to ensure full implementation of anti-dengue regulations and warned that stern action would be taken against those failing to comply with the laws.